395t/coding-assignment-week-4-opt-2/README.md

 ![Alt text](./Resources/LossVsStepSize.png?raw=true "Title")

 The ResNet-50 model architecture was run for 8 epochs with a ``learning rate = 1e-2``, ``momentum = 0.9``, and ``weight decay = 1e-6`` as these seemed like appropriate baseline hyperparameter values.
 The optimizer that performed the worst was Adadelta which did not train at all under the given number of epochs.
 The same optimizer and model was run for 10 and 15 epochs with no significant drop in training loss or increase in test accuracy.
 Adagrad performed slightly better than Adadelta and show similar behavior where after 8 epochs where it began to overfit.
 However, unlike Adadelta, Adagrad was actually able to train the model.
-Lastly, Adam, AMSGrtad, and AdamW all had almost the exact same training loss curve in the above graph with training loss values being extremely close to each other.
+Lastly, Adam, AMSGrad, and AdamW all had almost the exact same training loss curve in the above graph with training loss values being extremely close to each other.
 Unlike the other 2 optimizers, Adam and its variants were able to properly converge from a high loss value to a relatively low loss value.

 It seems apparent that with the baseline hyperparameters, Adam, AMSGrad, and AdamW optimizers trained significantly better than Adagrad and Adadelta.
 This type of behavior is expected because Adam and its variants are more recent and address the flaws in Adagrad and Adadelta.
 Despite the similar loss curve, their test accuracies were not the same for Adam, AMSGrad, and AdamW.